Environment matters: stronger magnetic fields in satellite galaxies: Magnetic fields of satellites versus central galaxies

 We find that satellites have systematically higher magnetic fields at $z=0$ in comparison to central galaxies with the same total mass and SFR, respectively.
 This effect is particularly pronounced if they have already had a close encounter with their host (see the binned averages shown as solid lines in Fig.~\ref{fig:B_vs_Mass}).
+In four mass bins from $M_\mathrm{tot}=10^{10}$ to $5\times10^{11}\,\mathrm{M_\odot}$ (equally spaced in log-space), the magnetic fields of satellites (after first infall) are enhanced on average by factors of 7.9, 6.0, 2.7, and 2.4, respectively, with a large scatter around those values.
+Similarly, in four SFR bins from $2\times10^{-3}$ to $9\times10^{-1}\,\mathrm{M_\odot\,yr^{-1}}$, magnetic fields are stronger on average by factors of 8.7, 3.2, 2.2, and 1.8.
 We note that all central galaxies with total masses $M_\mathrm{tot}\leq10^{10.91}\,\mathrm{M_\odot}$ ($M_\star\leq 10^{9.48}\,\mathrm{M_\odot}$) are isolated dwarfs (see Table~\ref{table1}).
 A similar trend is found when we compare the magnetic field strength as a function of stellar mass, which is indicated by the colour in the right-hand panel of Fig.~\ref{fig:B_vs_Mass}.
-The encounter with the host seems to be crucial for this finding, since we do not obtain significantly enhanced magnetic fields for the satellites that are still infalling for the first time into the potential of the host and are still far away from the first pericenter of their orbit (i.e. with a distance to the centre of $D\gtrsim 0.7\,R_{200}$).
-In addition, we find a trend of enhanced amplification of the magnetic field with smaller pericenters of their orbit, i.e. how close the satellite approached the host galaxy, as indicated by the colour (quantifying the pericenter in units of $R_{200}$ of the host halo) in the left-hand panel of Fig.~\ref{fig:B_vs_Mass}.
-Here, the pericenter is defined as the minimum distance of the satellite to the central galaxy amongst all produced snapshots.
+The encounter with the host seems to be crucial for this finding, since we do not obtain significantly enhanced magnetic fields for the satellites that are still infalling for the first time into the potential of the host and are still far away from the first pericentre of their orbit (i.e. with a distance to the centre of $D\gtrsim 0.7\,R_{200}$).
+In addition, we find a trend of enhanced amplification of the magnetic field with smaller pericentres of their orbit, i.e. how close the satellite approached the host galaxy, as indicated by the colour (quantifying the pericentre in units of $R_{200}$ of the host halo) in the left-hand panel of Fig.~\ref{fig:B_vs_Mass}.
+Here, the pericentre is defined as the minimum distance of the satellite to the central galaxy amongst all produced snapshots.
 If the satellite is still infalling, the colour corresponds to the current distance at $z=0$ in units of $R_{200}$.
+For this subsample of galaxies, we likewise see a trend of enhanced amplification with decreasing distance to the host.
+Furthermore, we note that, during the pericentric passage, the magnetic field is temporarily increased at all radii, including the outskirts of the satellites.
+This is possibly because the sphere used for calculating the average could partially overlap with the magnetized CGM of the host.
+However, after pericentre, when the satellite's distance to the host is much larger than the considered averaging radius, the magnetic field is predominantly enhanced in the central region (see Fig.~\ref{fig:radial_profile}).
 Fig.~\ref{fig:B_vs_Mass} depicts the results for our fiducial CR-MHD simulations with $\zeta_\mathrm{SN}=0.10$ and $\kappa=10^{28}\,\mathrm{cm^2\,s^{-1}}$, but we find the same trends for the simulations without CRs, as well as for variants of our CR runs with a smaller injection efficiency and larger diffusion coefficients.
 Hence, the result seems to be universal across our tested physical models.